demisto/content/Packs/SophosXGFirewall/Integrations/README.md

 >| unitest2 | For testing only |  |  |

 ### sophos-firewall-rule-group-get
 ***
-Get a single firewall rule group by name.
+Gets a single firewall rule group by name.

 #### Base Command